Norahgpn/EEG-source-and-FC-analyses/README.md

 READ the MANUAL of the scripts available in the repository to guide you along the available scripts for EEG functional connectivity source-reconstruction analyses.
 The source-reconstruction is executed using the open-source application: Brainstorm (https://neuroimage.usc.edu/brainstorm/Introduction).

 The provided code is applicable in MATLAB.

+If you are interested in Nora's master thesis, please see: https://online.flippingbook.com/view/755365617/.
-For any questions regarding the code or thesis contact: norahagopian@hotmail.com If you are interested in Nora's master thesis, please see: https://online.flippingbook.com/view/755365617/
+For any questions regarding the code or thesis contact: norahagopian@hotmail.com